Welcome and thanks for visiting...

 However wide midfielders still have defensive duties, often needing to drop back and help defend against opposing fullbacks (the right and left defenders) who have come forward.
 The wide midfielder will also sometimes drop back to defense if one of their own team’s fullbacks has gotten far up and joined the attacking play.

 In a 4-4-2 there are 2 center forwards (also called strikers).
-Often 1 of them will play a little bit behind the other, but they might be in the same line as well or change back and forth throughout the game.
+Often.
+1 of them will play a little bit behind the other, but they might be in the same line as well or change back and forth throughout the game.
 Here is what they look like in the same line in a 4-4-2:

 The main job of center forwards in soccer is to score.
 They are always looking to get behind the opposing team’s center backs and in a 1v1 situation with the goalie.
-They will also occasionally drop back a little to help their team with passing when needed (though usually only one at a time will do this).
+They will also occasionally drop back a little to help their team with passing when needed (though usually, only one at a time will do this).
 Center forwards vary in playstyle and physical attributes, but they are always very effective finishers (heading, scoring off a cross, etc.).
-Here is a typical center forward run and finish that often results in a goal.
+Here is a typical center-forward run and finish that often results in a goal.
 The arrow behind the center forward shows their run to escape the opposing center-backs and meet the cross from their wide midfielder.

 In this scenario, the wide midfielder crossed the ball in to meet the center forward’s run who scored with one touch.
-Scoring with one touch means that as the ball approached the forward they immediately shot it towards goal with their first touch, rather than taking a touch to control the ball first.
-Usually a forward in this situation won’t have time to take two touches (one to control one to shoot), so it’s important they are effective at shooting with their first touch (which can be difficult depending on how fast the incoming pass is and how fast they are running).
+Scoring with one touch means that as the ball approached the forward they immediately shot it towards the goal with their first touch, rather than taking a touch to control the ball first.
+Usually, a forward in this situation won’t have time to take two touches (one to control one to shoot), so it’s important they are effective at shooting with their first touch (which can be difficult depending on how fast the incoming pass is and how fast they are running).

 Wingers and a 4-3-3

-We have now covered all of the soccer positions in a 4-4-2, however there is another type of forward commonly used that doesn’t appear in a 4-4-2.
-This type of forward is a winger, which you can think of as a wide midfielder that plays further up the field, or a forward that plays far to the left or right side.
+We have now covered all of the soccer positions in a 4-4-2, however, there is another type of forward commonly used that doesn’t appear in a 4-4-2.
+This type of forward is a winger, which you can think of as a wide midfielder that plays further up the field or a forward that plays far to the left or right side.
 The most common soccer formation involving wingers is a 4-3-3.
-Here is what that looks like, with the wingers labeled (LW for left wing, RW for right wing).
+Here is what that looks like, with the wingers labeled (LW for left-wing, RW for right-wing).

 As you can see, in a 4-3-3 there are 3 central midfielders, 2 wingers, and 1 center forward.
 The midfielders are now structured differently, with 1 being more defending and 2 being more attacking, and wingers are used instead of wide midfielders.
 Wingers are effectively a more attacking version of the wide midfielders.
 Wingers are often fast players and generally very skilled at dribbling in 1v1 scenarios (often against the opposing fullback, as we covered before in the fullback section).
-They will constantly look to either dribble down the line and cross the ball in to their forwards, or cut inside and find a shot on goal, both shown here:
+They will constantly look to either dribble down the line and cross the ball into their forwards, or cut inside and find a shot on goal, both shown here: